Can Identical Twins Have Different Eye Color

 The Likelihood of Different Eye Colors in Identical Twins

 Given the genetic similarity of identical twins, it is exceedingly rare for them to have distinctly different eye colors.
-However, it is not impossible.
+Still, it is not impossible.
 Most instances of differing eye colors in identical twins involve subtle variations rather than drastically different hues.

 Complete Heterochromia Iridum